vib-training-conferences/introduction-to-generative-ai-for-research/exercises/PromptEngineering_EspecialExamples.md

 ***Prompt 1:***

-I want to brainstorm about **[definitins of the terms listed bellow]**.
+I want to brainstorm about **[definitins of the terms listed below]**.
 You should ask me questions that will guide the **[perspective of this definitions]** to find the precise and unambugous definition.
 Ask **[2 QUESTIONS at a time]** for each term on the list.
 After I answer you can ask new questions and suggest a draft definition.
 Move to the next term when I say ***"This is good.
 Move on to the next."***.
 Every time we have a good definition print the list Term:Definition interativelly.

 - LIST -